World History Titles

 Students examine the era of British trade and rule in India, the rise of anti-colonial movements, the political negotiations that led to the creation of India and Pakistan.

 Using readings and primary sources, students trace the history of Iran, explore the 1979 revolution, and consider the legacy today.

 Students recreate the debate surrounding the decision to go to war, assess the war's impact in the United States, Iraq, and beyond.

 Readings, maps, artwork, documents, and simulations enable students to see the world through Mexican eyes and to contemplate current Mexican policy choices.

-Using readings, speeches, political reports, art, music, statistics, maps, and simulations, students explores events leading up to the Bolsheviks' assumption of power.
+Using readings, speeches, political reports, art, music, statistics, maps, and simulations, students explore events leading up to the Bolsheviks' assumption of power.

 Using primary sources, and simulations, students consider the issues faced by opponents of apartheid and recreate the debate among South Africans in 1961.